RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Reddit_quotes_2025_July.md

 CharleyNobody 2021-01-02

 "I think GOP doesn’t need Trump anymore.
 He’s old and sick.
 He got the BBB passed.
 They got their tax breaks; Russia got all our info from DOGE.
 They’re sick of the tariffs.
 Project 2025 is well underway.
 They have the house, the senate, SCOTUS and 1600 Pennsylvania Avenue.
 They’ve got a fascist tech bro backed by billionaires waiting in the wings.
 The word is out.
 Dump Trump Everyone in media is piling on because this is the showdown.
 He’s got vascular insufficiency which is one of the causes of vascular dementia.
 He’s less and less useful.
 His cult are now tribal democrat haters"

+* :::=== RoundSparrow_Commentary : Yes.
+The crisis is the total population, every American age 12 to 120, not just voters, not just people in political parties, **everyone**.
+Media addiction and falsehoods, mythology storytelling, has taken over the society.
+Way bigger force than one single person, Donald Trump.
+We failed to teach the Great Seal of the United State of America for over 100 years, and we paid the price for not grasping art symbolism, meme sytems, while we waved around the siplistic USA flag. :::===